jameshanlon/jameshanlon.github.io/content/hex-processor.md

 small and self contained so to be understandable and easily extendable.
-Besides being an interesting side project, my motivation was to create a complete example as a point of reference to explain how programming languages work and correspond to the underlying hardware of a computer processor.
+Besides being an interesting side project, my motivation was to create a complete example as a point of reference to explain how programming languages work and correspond to the underlying hardware of a computer processor, or to provide a useful reference for compilers and simulators, starting point for another project or just a curiosity in itself.

-The Hex processor architecture was designed by [David May](http://people.cs.bris.ac.uk/~dave) as a vehicle for teaching about how computers work at the University of Bristol, whilst being flexible enough to execute substantial programs and easily extensible.
+The project is based on the Hex processor architecture that was designed by [David May](http://people.cs.bris.ac.uk/~dave) as a vehicle for teaching about how computers work at the University of Bristol, whilst being flexible enough to execute substantial programs and easily extensible.
 David provided a simulator